 The Humanities Center provides support for dozens of lectures, readings, symposia, and conferences each year.
 Grants are normally awarded on a rolling basis three times throughout the year.
-In 2020-2021, however, the center will not offer this form of support due to budget constraints and the difficulty of hosting events this year.
-If conditions change, faculty may be invited at a later time to seek funds for events in the 2021-2022 academic year.
+Applications are due August 27, 2021, January 16, 2022, and April 1, 2022.

-The Altman Program is a multifaceted, yearlong exploration of a critical issue in the humanities.
+The Altman Program is a multifaceted, year-long exploration of a critical issue in the humanities.
 Each year, the program includes a large lecture series, a symposium, a faculty seminar, special classes, and intense research collaborations.
 Pairs of prospective Altman Faculty Fellows are typically invited to propose topics of broad interest to Miami's humanities community.
-In 2021-2022, however, the program will concentrate on Race & Racism.
 Once selected, Altman Fellows work with the Humanities Center Steering Committee to build a robust public program and assemble a diverse team of Altman Faculty Scholars and student fellows.
-Altman Fellows are awarded half-time teaching loads and $2,500 professional expense funds.
-Altman Scholars receive $2,500 in professional expense funds.
-Altman Fellowship applications are due Friday September 18, 2020.
-Altman Scholar applications are due November 15, 2020.
+Altman Fellows are awarded half-time teaching loads and a $2,500 professional expense fund.
+Altman Scholars receive $2,500 in professional expenses.
+Altman Fellowship applications are due Friday, October 15, 2021.
+Altman Scholar applications are due Sunday, January 16, 2022.

-The Miami University Humanities Center invites applications for a new program that integrates faculty research and teaching in innovative ways.
-Humanities Labs aim to bring together faculty from the humanities and related disciplines in student-engaged research projects organized around a central theme.
-Embracing the true sense of laboratory experimentation familiar to the sciences, Humanities Labs will promote skill-building, hands-on experimentation and outcomes communicable to the Miami community and beyond.
-Applications are due November 6, 2020.
+Humanities Labs integrate faculty research and teaching in innovative ways.
+Created by teams of two or more faculty members in the humanities and related area, Humanities Labs take place at the intersction of two related coures and conduct student-engaged research or service organized around a central theme.
+Embracing the true sense of laboratory experimentation familiar to the sciences, Humanities Labs promote skill-building, hands-on experimentation and outcomes communicable to the Miami community and beyond.
+Applications for new labs are due November 5, 2021.

 The Junior Faculty Seminar fosters community and cross-disciplinary connections among assistant professors in the humanities and allied disciplines.
 To join, simply contact the Director of the Humanities Center.

 The Research Apprenticeship Program supports humanities faculty research by pairing faculty with outstanding students to complete a research task.
 Faculty receive professional development funds plus 40 hours of paid labor from the student apprentice of their choice.
-Applications are considered on a rolling based beginning on August 28, 2020.
+Applications are considered on a rolling based beginning September 3, 2021.

 The Humanities Center supports faculty authors through a variety of programs.
-In 2020, the center will offer a grant proposal workshop.
-A simple application is due by 6 p.m., November 8, 2020.
+In 2022, the center will offer a book proposal workshop featuring individual feedback from the director of a major university press.
+A simple application is due by November 29, 2021.

 Faculty are invited to propose innovative ways of working together across institutional boundaries.
-One team will receive $10,000 to support their project.
-This program will not be offered in 2020-2021.
+One or more teams will receive $10,000 to support collaborative scholarly endeavors.
+Applications are due January 21, 2022.

 Numerous research groups meet throughout the year to share work-in-progress and discuss emerging scholarship.
 Faculty are invited to propose new groups or to join existing ones.
-Humanities Center funding is normally available to support a variety of activities by participants.
-Funds are extremely limited for 2020-2021.
+Humanities Center funding is available to support a variety of activities by participants.

 Each year, the Humanities Center and the Miami University Libraries offer one or more Digital Research Fellowships.
 Each fellow receives $2,000 in funding and substantial support from the libraries' Center for Digital Scholarship.
-Applications for 2020-2021 are due April 22 , 2021.
+Applications are due April 22 , 2022.